-Writing Wrongs needs professional advisors to volunteer their time for one or both days to assist and mentor the students.
-If you work in media, design, photography and other corresponding industries, or are a faculty member in appropriate departments at colleges and universities, please consider applying.
+Writing Wrongs needs professional advisors to volunteer their time to assist and mentor the students.
+If you work in media, design, photography, videography, and other corresponding industries, or are a faculty member in appropriate departments at colleges and universities, please consider applying as a Program Advisor or Associate Advisor.

 Note: Current students cannot apply to be advisors.